TPG Capital says it is raising up to $2 billion for bridge fund

 "We had an extraordinary exit year, and we expect another one," Coulter said, pointing to some initial public offerings of companies that TPG was planning.

 The Oregon Investment Council also approved a $250 million investment in a TPG credit investment fund.
-Like Blackstone Group LP, KKR & Co LP and other peers, TPG has diversified beyond private equity, prompting speculation that TPG may one day seek to go public.
+Like Blackstone Group LP (BX.N), KKR & Co LP (KKR.N) and other peers, TPG has diversified beyond private equity, prompting speculation that TPG may one day seek to go public.

 "We have no short-term desire to go public, but we will see what happens.
 There are advantages and disadvantages," Bonderman said.